frankischilling/fce360-enhanced/README.md

 ## What's New

-*Current release: **v0.8.2** — Enhanced Input API: Button callbacks, hold timing, haptic feedback, and per-script input remapping + all prior features from v0.8.1–v0.6.1*
+*Current release: **v0.8.3** — Input Recording Save/Load API: Save and load TAS input recordings to/from files + all prior features from v0.8.2–v0.6.1*

 ---